sammilucia/web-themes-framework/README.md

 If you can mention "Web Themes Framework" when you release this will help people find this project and make more themes 😊 (but it's not necessary to mention).

 ## To do
+- Finalise Slack (problems with a few popups)
-- Fix Messenger support
+- Finalise Messenger (problems with a few popups)
+- Try to make WhatsApp not ugly
-- Implement YouTube, LinkedIn support
+- Implement LinkedIn, Twitter, Teams, ...
-- Twitter?
-Twitch? ...?

 ## Changelog
 ### Version 0.4.2 - 9 Jun 2021